How-to Guide: Identity Theft Protection, Detection, and Mitigation

 • Do not provide information to a representative that contacts you directly.
 Rather, hang up and call the number provided on your latest statement or on the credit card itself.

 • Use a crosscut shredder to dispose of documents with any personal information (don’t forget prescription labels and documentation).
-Access our individual records retention schedule, which is designed to be a guide that applies to both paper and electronic records.

 • Use only secured WiFi connections.